-Stepsize and Linesearch
+Stepsize and line search

-Most iterative algorithms determine a direction along which the algorithm will proceed and determine a step size to find the next iterate.
+Most iterative algorithms determine a direction along which the algorithm shall proceed and determine a step size to find the next iterate.
 How advanced the step size computation can be implemented depends (among others) on the properties the corresponding problem provides.

 Manopt.StepsizeType